headexpanded/headexpanded/README.md

 ## [Salami](https://github.com/headexpanded/salami)

 - My friend Dan cures salami in his garage fridge
-- Dan wants to control his Raspberry Pi from his phone so the RP can control a thermostat & de-humidifier
+- Dan wants to control his Raspberry Pi from his phone, so the RP can control a thermostat & de-humidifier
 - Dan needs a front end, a db, and APIs to/from the db & the Raspberry Pi
 - [Next.js](https://nextjs.org/), [Auth.js](https://authjs.dev/),
 - [Prisma](https://www.prisma.io/), [PostgreSQL](https://www.postgresql.org/)